Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/annotating_content.md

 ## Annotation request

-Annotation requests go to http://worker-base/extract.
+Annotation requests go to `http://worker-base/extract`.
 There are two ways to invoke an annotation:

 * `GET` request with a `url` parameter (e.g. http://worker-base/extract?url=http://www.bbc.com/culture/story/20141020-the-plane-that-changed-air-travel);
 * `POST` request with a meaningful `Content-type` header and a body of the specified type.
 The content type of the input document, whether specified by a URL or a request header, should be in one of the supported formats.

 <div class="note-badge">
-It is also advisable to specify `Accept` header with the desired output mime type.
-The default will usually be `application/vnd.ontotext.ces+json`.
+It is also advisable to specify <code>Accept</code> header with the desired output mime type.
+The default will usually be <code>application/vnd.ontotext.ces+json</code>.
 For more details, see Output formats.
 </div>

 ## Supported input formats